| | The 1.5 acre site along Llagas Creek was donated by Bernard S Machado on June

 School Field Trip Program which brings many local

 classes out for a day of fun and hands-on learning.
+Grades K-3 participate in the School Days Adventure Program

 which is a combined science, history and art program.
 Activities